Cooper's hawk: Galliforms

 Certainly the most controversial aspect of Cooper's hawks are their predations upon galliforms.
-By far the most regularly selected types are New World quails.
-Coveys of quails that attempt to evade predators by running into thick vegetation (which can allow them to successfully escape many predators) often find that Cooper's hawks are undeterred by this, as the hawks may chase them either on the wing or on foot into thickets.
+By far the most regularly selected types are New World quail.
+Coveys of quail that attempt to evade predators by running into thick vegetation (which can allow them to successfully escape many predators) often find that Cooper's hawks are undeterred by this, as the hawks may chase them either on the wing or on foot into thickets.
 However, one grouse was seen to successfully evade a hunting Cooper's hawk by diving belly first into about a foot of snow.
 Cooper's hawks are often regarded as perhaps the most regular natural predator of northern bobwhites (Colinus virginianus).
 Indeed, the rate of predation by Cooper's does appear to exceed that committed by other species of hawk as well as that by large owls.
 For instance, during winter in Wisconsin, Cooper's hawks were thought to kill 3.4–12.5% of the local bobwhite population.
-However, the bobwhite appears to be a secondary prey species in all known studies and there is no evidence that Cooper's hawk predation alone can deplete bobwhite populations, unlike causes directly contributable to man such as overhunting and habitat destruction.
-In Washington state, female Cooper's hawks took many California quails (Callipepla californica), which were estimated to constitute 47% of the prey selected by female hawks, but there was far too little impact overall to affect the quail's overall population.
+However, the bobwhite appears to be a secondary prey species in all known studies and no evidence shows that Cooper's hawk predation alone can deplete bobwhite populations, unlike causes directly contributable to man such as overhunting and habitat destruction.
+In Washington, female Cooper's hawks took many California quails (Callipepla californica), which constitute an estimated 47% of the prey selected by female hawks, but the impact was too small to affect the quail's overall population.
 In the rural areas outside of Tucson, Gambel's quail (Callipepla gambelii) were found to be the most regularly selected prey species, at 15.2% of 79 prey items.
 A study of pellets in northwestern Mexico to determine if the local Cooper's hawks were regularly taking Montezuma quail (Cyrtonyx montezumae), finding that only one pellet consisted entirely of quail, the other pellets showing that hawks were mainly taking other prey, mostly doves.
 Most regularly found galliforms in North America (including well-established exotics such as chukars (Alectoris chukar) and common pheasants (Phasianus colchicus)) are known to fall prey occasionally to Cooper's hawks.
 These include assorted native grouse, including even the grassland-dwelling species (but excluding the more northerly distributed ptarmigans).
 Juveniles usually are the more vulnerable and more regularly taken of non-quail galliforms by Cooper's hawks, but the hawks can take adults quite regularly despite the prey's relatively large size.
 Adult ruffed grouse (Bonasa umbellus), weighing an estimated mean of 619 g when taken, are not infrequently exploited as prey, while adult sooty grouse (Dendragapus fuliginosus), estimated to weigh 1050 g when taken have also been known to be taken repeatedly.
 Adult male sharp-tailed grouse (Tympanuchus phasianellus), which average 1031 g, are also known have been successfully preyed upon by Cooper's hawks.
 Even more impressive accounts show adult common pheasant estimated to weigh up to 1158 g can be preyed upon by Cooper's hawks.
 One wild turkey (Meleagris gallopavo) taken in Florida was cited with a weight of 5336 g, which is the size of an adult.
 However, given that this is of enormous size relative to a Cooper's hawk, it would require verification that the turkey was this large and was taken alive by the hawk.
 Not unexpectedly, turkey poults are known to fall prey to Cooper's hawks.